Example: Counters

-The FrontPanel virtual interface for this sample is shown below:
+The FrontPanel Platform interface for this example is shown below

 Hardware Description

-The hardware for the Counters sample has two counters, the okHostInterface, a single Wire In endpoint, three Wire Out endpoints, and a Trigger In endpoint.
+The hardware for the Counters example has two counters, the okHostInterface, a single Wire In endpoint, three Wire Out endpoints, a Trigger In endpoint, and two Trigger Out endpoints.
 The hardware also routes to the LEDs on the XEM3001.

 Counter #1

-The first counter is an 8-bit up counter with enable, synchronous reset, and disable.
+The first counter is an 8-bit up counter with enable, synchronous reset, disable, and two triggers.
 The enable signal is generated by a separate 24-bit counter to make the count progression slower.
 The Verilog HDL for this counter and its clock divider counter is shown here:

 div1 <= div1 - 1;